Arch Rival Roller Derby: Home teams

-Since 2017, the league have worked with GateKeepers Roller Derby on a junior roller derby program, St. Louis Junior Derby.
-This is aimed at children aged 7–17.
+Since 2017, the league has operated a junior roller derby program, St. Louis Junior Derby.
+This is aimed at children aged 7–17 and is associated with the Junior Roller Derby Association (JRDA).

-WFTDA competition
+WFTDA Competition

 Arch Rival was announced as a member of the Women's Flat Track Derby Association in December 2007, initially as a member of the East Region.

 On September 20, 2008, the ARRG travel team won Fall Brawl, a regional tournament hosted by the Fort Wayne Derby Girls.
 ARRG, ranked 44 by Flat Track Stats, came into the double-elimination tournament a rankings underdog, and defeated the higher-ranked Ohio Roller Girls (32) and the Cincinnati Rollergirls (20) in early rounds, and came from behind to beat Grand Raggidy Roller Girls in an 86–71 victory.

 Arch Rival has made regular appearances at WFTDA Playoffs, including WFTDA Championships in both 2015 and 2016.
 At the 2017 Division 1 Playoff in Dallas, Arch Rival won their quarterfinal against Queen City Roller Girls 339–123 to qualify for Championships, but then lost their semifinal to Texas Rollergirls 209–199.
 They then finished in third place by beating Minnesota RollerGirls 186–91.
 At the 2017 Championships, Arch Rival won their opening game against London Rollergirls 225–82, but lost their quarterfinal to Rose City Rollers 237–109.
 Arch Rival finished their weekend by defeating Crime City Rollers in the consolation round, 220–160.

 In 2018, Arch Rival took first place at the WFTDA Playoff in A Coruña, Spain, by winning the title game 342–149 over Crime City; Arch Rival jammer Bricktator was named tournament MVP.
 As the fifth seed at the 2018 Championships in New Orleans, Arch Rival lost their quarterfinal to fourth seed Denver Roller Derby, 204–134, but ended their weekend on a high note with a consolation round victory over Texas, 122–92.

+In 2023, Arch Rival's B team, Arch Nemesis, became the second WFTDA sanctioned travel team within the league.

+In 2024, Arch Rival took second place at international WFTDA Championships in Portland, Oregon.

+In 2025, Arch Rival announced that their C-team, previously named the Fleur-de-Linquents and renamed as Arch Enemy, would become the third sanctioned WFTDA team.
+A newly created D-team inherited the Fleur-de-Linquents name.